Africa Knows! It is time to decolonise minds

 The Netherlands has a long history of critical scholarly engagement with Africa and of Africa-oriented teaching, research and policy advice.
 Its African Studies Centre Leiden, and the related Leiden African Studies Assembly, have decided to use the year 2020 to place Africa more firmly on the national and international academic agenda (read more about Africa 2020).
-This year will feature a variety of activities, organized with many partnering universities and other knowledge institutions in the Netherlands, elsewhere in Europe, and in Africa.
-It concludes with an international conference on Africa’s knowledge landscape: Africa Knows!
+This year featured a variety of activities, organized with many partnering universities and other knowledge institutions in the Netherlands, elsewhere in Europe, and in Africa.
+It concludes with this international conference on Africa’s knowledge landscape: Africa Knows!

 AEGIS THEMATIC CONFERENCE